-The Northern Diversion will be decommissioned for post-closure.
-Thus, instead of runoff from this catchment being diverted around the TSF (as would have been the case during from Construction through Closure phases), runoff will report to the TSF.
-The Central Diversion, including the North and South Collection Channels and the CWTP, will continue to function in post-closure, which will continue to collect and divert some non-contact water around the TSF.
+The Northern Diversion will continue to function in post-closure, although the water management plan, water balance and water quality predictions for post-closure assume that some water will be directed into the TSF to achieve the closure objectives for the TSF.
+The Central Diversion, including the North and South Collection Channels and the CWTP, will continue to function in post-closure as well, which will continue to collect and divert some non-contact water around the TSF.
 The outflow of water from the CWTP will report to the TSF C spillway, which will then report to Davidson Creek.